 In 2017, Baku hosted the fourth Islamic Solidarity Games.

-In 2017, after beating Copenhagen in the play-off round, Qarabağ became the first Azerbaijani club to reach the group stage of the UEFA Champions League.
+In 2017, after beating Copenhagen 2–2 in the play-off round of the UEFA Champions League, Qarabağ became the first Azerbaijani club to reach the group stage.

-In April 2018, Ilham Aliyev secured his fourth consecutive term in an election boycotted by opposition parties.
+In April 2018, Ilham Aliyev secured his fourth consecutive term in an election.

-Azerbaijan entered the 2018 edition of the Eurovision Song Contest with X My Heart by singer Aisel.
+Azerbaijan qualified for the Eurovision Grand Final up until the 2018 edition of the contest, entering with X My Heart by singer Aisel.

 In 2018, Azerbaijan had a Forest Landscape Integrity Index mean score of 6.55/10, ranking it 72nd globally.

-In 2019, Azerbaijan hosted the European Youth Summer Olympic Festival.
+In 2019, Baku hosted the European Youth Summer Olympic Festival.

-On 27 September 2020, clashes in the unresolved Nagorno-Karabakh conflict resumed along the Nagorno-Karabakh Line of Contact.
+On 27 September 2020, clashes in the Nagorno-Karabakh conflict resumed along the Line of Contact.

-On 1 July 2021, the US Congress advanced legislation that will have an impact on the military aid that Washington has sent to Azerbaijan since 2012.
+On July 1, 2021, the US Congress advanced legislation that will impact the military aid that Washington has sent to Azerbaijan since 2012, because the packages to Armenia are significantly smaller.

 Azeriqaz, a sub-company of SOCAR, intends to ensure full gasification of the country by 2021.